danse-inelastic/pyre/docs/pyreTutorials.rst

   Hello Alice!

-Pyre looks for pml files by looking for the names of the pyre components (pyre application is also a pyre component), and it found "hello2.pml", and the configurations in this file is used.
+Pyre looks for pml files by looking for the names of pyre components/applications, which in this case is "hello2".
 If you change the name of the pml file, for example, to hello2a.pml, you will end up with ::

   $ python hello2.py
   Hello World!

-because pyre framework cannot recognize your pml file as the one to configure hello2.py.
+because pyre does not have a component named hello2a.

 .. _helloworld-greet.py: